SYK-08/flink/README.md

 ### Eclipse Scala IDE

-**NOTE:** From our experience, this setup does not work with Flink due to deficiencies of the old Eclipse version bundled with Scala IDE 3.0.3 or due to version incompatibilities with the bundled Scala version in Scala IDE 4.4.1.
+**NOTE:** From our experience, this setup does not work with Flink due to deficiencies in the old Eclipse version bundled with Scala IDE 3.0.3 or due to version incompatibilities with the bundled Scala version in Scala IDE 4.4.1.

-**We recommend to use IntelliJ instead (see above)**
+**We recommend using IntelliJ instead (see above)**

 ## Support